elastic/integrations/packages/osquery_manager/docs/README.md

 To run a live query:

-1. From Kibana, go to Management > Osquery.
+1. From Kibana, open the main menu and click **Management > Osquery**.
-2. Click the New live query button.
+2. On the Live queries history page, click the **New live query button**.
-3. Select the agents or groups you want to query.
-You can select one or more.
+3. Select one or more agents or groups to query.
 Note that agents with a green dot indicate that the agent is online, based on a check that runs every 5 minutes.
-4. (optional) Select a saved query to run.
+4. (Optional) Select a saved query to run.
 5. Click **Submit**.
 6. Review the results.
 Depending on the number of agents queried, this request may take some time.
 Status info is updated as available.
-7. (optional) Click the **Status** tab to view more info about the request, for example, if there are any failures.
+7. (Optional) Click the **Status** tab to view more info about the request, for example, if there are any failures.

-> Note: If an agent is offline, the request Status remains in **pending** as we retry the request.
+> Note: If an agent is offline, the request status remains in **pending** as Kibana retries the request.
 By default, a query request times out after 5 minutes.
 Note that this time out applies to the time it takes to deliver the action request to an agent to run a query.
 If the action completes after the timeout period, the results are still returned.